NC family mourns loss of son to rare neuromuscular disorder - NewsBreak

 “He loved to see other people smile and make other people laugh, he just had such a bright personality,” she said.
 Thousands got to see his personality shine and follow his journey on the “ Prayers for Logan ” Facebook page.
 “He was an inspiration.”

 “No matter what you’re facing, you have to find all the little joys in life and he did.
 I think that’s what kept him going for so long.
-He just kept fighting,” Forbis said.
+He just kept fighting,” Forbis said.20th memorial motorcycle ride for Jennifer Short

 But the fight ended on August 11, and as painful as the loss is for his mother, she’s able to accept it.
 “To see him struggle the way that he did, and for him to finally be at peace… it’s comforting to know that he’s not suffering anymore, but it still really hurts.”